 Applicants must have completed a course of study in a college or university leading to a Bachelor of Science, or Bachelor of Arts, or equivalent, or higher degree, and should have the following, or equivalent, course work listed below.
-All courses must be taken for credit and passed.
+All courses must be taken for credit and passed (i.e., C- or better, "Pass in the ca"se of pass/fail, or "Satisfactory" in the case of unsatisfactory/satisfactory).
 Each application for certification is individually reviewed.
 TWS membership is required for valid certification.

-For the most current certification information and application forms, visit wildlife.org/learn/professional-development-certification/certification-programs/.
+For the most current certification information and application forms, visit https://wildlife.org/certification-programs/.